termireum/Recon-to-Master-The-Complete-Bug-Bounty-Checklist/Recon to Master: The Complete Bug Bounty Checklist.md

 python3 CORScanner.py -u https://example.com -d -t 10

 Subdomain Takeover Detection
 Subdomain takeover occurs when a subdomain points to an external service (like GitHub Pages, Heroku or S3) that is no longer claimed allowing attackers to hijack it.
-Tools like subzy can automate the detection process by checking for takeover signatures across multiple providers, verifying SSL, and using high concurrency for faster results while filtering out false positives. subzy run --targets subdomains.txt --concurrency 100 --hide_fails --verify_ssl This tool checks for subdomain takeover vulnerabilities by:
+Tools like subzy can automate the detection process by checking for takeover signatures across multiple providers. subzy run --targets subdomains.txt --concurrency 100 --hide_fails --verify_ssl This tool checks for subdomain takeover vulnerabilities by:
 Testing multiple service providers